jamiegyoung/deal-master-bot/wiki/quick start.md

 ----------

-Since you are still reading i am assuming you have the permissions to invite the bot to your server, so lets get on with it shall we?
+Since you are still reading I am assuming you have the permissions to invite the bot to your server, so lets get on with it shall we?

-To invite the bot to your server you have to click [This link](https://discordapp.com/oauth2/authorize?client_id=345511200454606850&scope=bot&permissions=268725320)
+To invite the bot to your server you have to click [**this link**](https://discordapp.com/oauth2/authorize?client_id=345511200454606850&scope=bot&permissions=268725320)

 This will lead you to a page showing the bot name, a box asking which server you wish to add he bot to (along with every server you have the permission to add the bot to), and a menu with permissions for the bot.
 ![Bot Invite Window](https://i.imgur.com/nnA3BVN.png)